goalfeed/hassio-goalfeed-repository/goalfeed/DOCS.md

 2. Click the "Clone or download" button and copy the repository URL.
 3. In your Home Assistant instance, go to the add-on store and add the repository URL.
 4. Find the GoalFeed add-on in the list and click "Install".
-5. Once installed, configure the add-on using the `config.yaml` file as a reference.
+5. Once installed in the configuration tab, enter the two or three letter code for the teams you want to get events for (ie. WPG, TOR, NYY)
 6. Start the "GoalFeed" add-on and check the logs to ensure everything is running smoothly.

 ## Configuration